CatalaLang/catala/java-backend.md

 ### Scopes

 Scopes are to be compiled as a single java file named after this scope.
+Additionally, we can make them implement the `Function` Java interface with their input and ouput as internal public records (structures).

 E.g.,
 ```catala-metadata